Eileen Herlie: Career

 Against the wishes of her parents, she chose to become an actress when she joined the non-professional touring company Scottish National Players in 1938.
 She subsequently toured with the semi-professional Rutherglen Repertory Company.
 In 1942 she moved to England to work as a professional actress.

 Her first role in the London theatre in 1942 was as the second Mrs de Winter in Daphne du Maurier's stage adaptation of her own novel Rebecca.

 In 1945, at the Shakespeare Memorial Theatre in Stratford-upon-Avon she played the role of Gertrude for the first of three times, opposite the Hamlet of Peter Glenville, who also directed the production.
 At 27 she was four years younger than her 31-year-old stage son.

 In 1946 she made her first film appearance, playing the supporting role of Katherine in an adaptation by Daphne du Maurier of her own novel Hungry Hill.

 In the same year, Sir Alexander Korda placed her under contract to his London Films company.
 However, she would make only two films for him: The Angel with the Trumpet in 1949 and The Story of Gilbert and Sullivan in 1952.
 Her remaining three British films - Isn't Life Wonderful!, shot in 1952, For Better, for Worse, shot in 1954, and She Didn't Say No!, shot in 1957 - were made for the Associated British Picture Corporation (ABPC).
 In 1951 she made her first television appearance in the leading role of Regina in a BBC TV adaptation of Lillian Hellman's stage play The Little Foxes.

 Herlie's first big film break was being cast by Laurence Olivier in his screen adaptation of William Shakespeare's Hamlet, shot in 1947.
 She played Hamlet's mother, Gertrude, for the second time.
 On this occasion, at 29, she was eleven years younger than her 40-year-old stage son (Olivier).

 Herlie played Gertrude again, for the third and final time, in the 1964 Broadway production starring Richard Burton, and also in the 1964 film version of the production.
-At 46 she was now older than her stage son (Burton), who was 38 - but only by eight years.
+At 46 she was now older than her stage son (Burton), who was 38, but by only eight years.